cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 - :ref:`metadata properties <http-restful-api-metadata-properties>`;
 - :ref:`metadata tags <http-restful-api-metadata-tags>`; and
-- :ref:`searching and viewing properties and lineage <http-restful-api-metadata-searching-viewing>`
+- :ref:`searching properties and viewing lineage <http-restful-api-metadata-searching-viewing>`

 In this API, ``<base-url>`` is as described under :ref:`Conventions
 <http-restful-api-conventions>`.
 Metadata keys and tags must conform to the CDAP